bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/Plugins.rst

 Loading plugins
 ^^^^^^^^^^^^^^^

-Since :index:`Version >= 14.4.0 <pair: bareos-14.4.0; multiple Python plugins>` multiple Python plugins can be loaded and plugin names can be arbitrary.
+Since :sinceVersion:`14.4.0: multiple Python plugins` multiple Python plugins can be loaded and plugin names can be arbitrary.
 Before this, the Python plugin always loads the file :file:`bareos-dir.py`.

 The director plugins are configured in the Job-Resource (or JobDefs resource).
 To load a Python plugin you need